Review: The Mariinsky Orchestra With Its Massive Sound Is A ‘Marvel’ At Carnegie Hall

 By Christopher Johnson, Contributing Writer, November 17, 2017

-At least three things emerge from the Mariinsky Orchestra’s back-to-back concerts at Carnegie Hall this week.
+At least three things emerge from the Mariinsky Orchestra and its back-to-back concerts at Carnegie Hall this week.
 First, the Mariinsky is a world treasure.
 Second, Sergei Prokofiev is arguably the finest writer of music for orchestra since Hector Berlioz.
 Third, Prokofiev’s Sixth Symphony is one of the purest and most profound human testaments of the twentieth century.

 Let’s consider those statements in ascending order of rashness.